ameliefar/protocalliphora/data/README.txt

 #recruit_color.csv
-A csv table gathering the dataset for the analyses relating plumage colour as a first year breeder to parasite load as a nestling csv table with 13 variables and 130 observations
+A csv table gathering the dataset for the analyses relating plumage colour as a first year breeder to parasite load as a nestling csv table with 13 variables and 151 observations Exclude individuals raised in an experimental brood (cross-fostering, antibiotic treatment, anti-parasitic treatment, egg/nestling addition or removal)

 - indID: character; individual identity;
 - sex: character; two possible values: